 Every research project begins with an introduction to the topic of the assignment.
-The aim of having a review in the introductory part is to introduce the audience of the report to the importance of the study.
+The aim of having a review in the introductory part is to introduce the report's audience to the importance of the study.
 Individuals should conduct an extensive search of literary work in various online platforms.
 Literature review in a research article should contain the following elements:

 • A background to enable readers to understand the topic of a report.

 • Recent developments in the field of study can be organized in various formats to help readers understand how research has evolved.

 • Comparing and contrasting the content of different studies about the research topic.
 The review helps to identify existing gaps in knowledge that should be worked upon during a study.

 They are similar to the category described above.
 The only difference is that they do not contain experimental data.
 Stand-alone reviews are grouped into two: